 So that SEACOR Marine may ensure its compliance with the Jones Act, its Third Amended and Restated Certificate of Incorporation permits SEACOR Marine to require that any record or beneficial owner of any shares of its capital stock provide SEACOR Marine with certain documentation concerning such owner's citizenship.
-These provisions include a requirement that every person acquiring, directly or indirectly, five percent (5%) or more of the shares of any class or series of SEACOR Marine's capital stock must provide SEACOR Marine, SEACOR Marine's Third Amended and Restated Certificate of Incorporation provides it with certain requested or required documentation to SEACOR Marine, SEACOR Marine's Third Amended and Restated Certificate of Incorporation provides it with certain remedies, including the suspension of the voting rights of such person's shares of SEACOR Marine's capital stock and the payment of dividends and distributions with respect to those shares into an escrow account.
+These provisions include a requirement that every person acquiring, directly or indirectly, five percent (5%) or more of the shares of any class or series of SEACOR Marine's capital stock must provide SEACOR Marine with specified citizenship documentation.
+In the event that any person does not submit such requested or required documentation to SEACOR Marine, SEACOR Marine's Third Amended and Restated Certificate of Incorporation provides it with certain remedies, including the suspension of the voting rights of such person's shares of SEACOR Marine's capital stock and the payment of dividends and distributions with respect to those shares into an escrow account.
 As a result of non-compliance with these provisions, a record or beneficial owner of the shares of Common Stock may lose significant rights associated with those shares.